A baby boy fast asleep in a white woollen armchair.

 So much happiness.
 Proud as punch new parents – A Typical Newborn Photo Shoot

-As you might have seen, although we’re shooting it against a white wall, you do get a black wall black and white edit for the standing shots.
+As you may have noticed from our portfolio, whilst we photograph these against a white backdrop, we offer a striking black wall black and white edit for the standing portraits.

 Black background edit of a dad kissing his newborn son on the top of the head whilst putting his arm around his wife.